pshapovalov/imap-sample/README.md

 localhost:3000
 ```

-The configuration file for the test box attached.
+The configuration file (setting.json) for the test mail box attached.
 Script has not been tested on a large volume of letters.